 Diabetes is a complicated disease.
 Whether you are a pre-diabetic or a full diabetic, it is imperative that you maintain control over your blood sugar, diet, and weight.

-According to the American Diabetes Association, the symptoms of a diabetic are subtle and sometimes over looked.
-However, if you are a diabetic, what is happening inside of your body is not subtle, for your body lacks the ability to store and process simple and complex sugars.
-Not paying attention to a diabetic diet plan can result in worsening health conditions.
+According to the American Diabetes Association, the symptoms of those suffering from Type 2 Diabetes are subtle and sometimes overlooked.
+However, if you have Type 2 Diabetes, what is happening inside of your body is not subtle, for your body lacks the ability to store and process simple and complex sugars.
+Not paying attention to a diabetic diet plan can result in severe health problems.

 Developing a practical approach to a diabetic diet is the primary focus of this article.
 In this day and age, when the family is busy and meals are rushed, how does a diabetic keep an accurate count of what they are consuming on a daily basis?

 Thankfully, bookshelves are full of cookbooks geared especially for diabetics, as well as dozens of online recipe sites.
 By doing a bit of planning and research beforehand, you can take control of your diet by simply taking your shopping list with you and buying the correct ingredients.

 This type of diabetes means that your body is not making enough insulin to handle the sugar in your blood, or that the insulin is not effective enough to move the glucose in the blood into the cells of the body.

 Essentially, Diabetes is a condition of insulin resistance.

 Diabetes has a strong genetic link behind it, which is why you often find several family members suffering from it.
 There are several risk factors that increase a person's chance of developing diabetes, including being overweight, a lack of physical exercise, as well as being over 50 years of age.

 What exactly is sugar in the blood?
 Another term for this is glucose.
 When you eat, the body turns those foods into glucose, or sugar, for energy.
 Insulin from the pancreas is what moves the glucose from your blood into the cells.